co-cart/co-cart/NEXT_CHANGELOG.md

 * REST API: Moved some cart validation further up before returning cart contents.
 * REST API: Fallback to a wildcard if the origin has yet to be determined for CORS.
 * REST API: Reset the item key when adding item again as it may have been manipulated by adding cart item data via code or plugin.
+* REST API: Only update cart item quantity if quantity is different when requested.
 * Feature: Load cart from session now supports registered customers.
 * Localization: Similar messages are now consistent with each other.
+* WordPress Dashboard: Adjusted notices to get cached for the current site should it be a multisite.
+* WordPress Dashboard: No longer reset upgrade notice each time CoCart updates.
 * Plugin: PHPStan used to help with correcting errors and inconsistencies.

 ## Third Party Support